vishalthapa07/react-countries/readme.md

 # react-countries-details

-A tiny fully customizable react hook which gives you full list of countries with their flags, emojis, country calling codes, postal codes and many more...
+a simple React component that provides country information, including flags, calling codes, and postal codes.
+It makes adding international features to your app quick and easy.

 ## How to use it?